Avoidant Attachment After Intimacy

 Why intimacy can trigger retreat

-For avoidant-leaning people, closeness can feel good and threatening.
+For avoidant-leaning people, closeness can feel good and threatening at the same time.
 The body may interpret emotional dependence as a loss of control.
-After intimacy, they may unconsciously reduce the bond by focusing on flaws, work, independence, or reasons the relationship will not work.
+After intimacy, they may unconsciously reduce the bond by focusing on flaws, work, independence, irritation, or reasons the relationship will not work.

 This is not an excuse for careless behavior.
 It is a pattern that helps explain why warmth and distance can live so close together.